ThomasTramarin/c-string-library/README.md

 Users never access the header directly.
 They only use the `sl_str` pointer (pointer to data buffer)

 ## Example
+Copy this code into your project to see the library in action.
 ```c
 #include <sl_string.h> // Include the header file
 #include <stdio.h>